-Turf from fire ant biosecurity zones is considered a high risk for spreading fire ants.
+Turf from fire ant biosecurity zones is considered a high risk for the spread of fire ants.

-The Biosecurity Regulation 2016 prescribes management techniques that you must follow when moving with turf from within a fire ant biosecurity zone.
+The Biosecurity Regulation 2016 outlines what management methods you must follow when producing, storing and moving turf in a fire ant biosecurity zone.

-- the material is moved directly to a waste facility (zone restrictions apply)
+- move material from zone 2 directly to a waste facility in zone 2 only

 If you are unable to comply with these conditions then you must request a biosecurity instrument permit from an inspector.